GrupoCATO/kobo-docker-ripcord/README.md

 # Troubleshooting

 ## Basic troubleshooting
-You can confirm that your containers are running with `docker ps`.
-To inspect the log output from the containers, execute `docker-compose logs -f` or for a specific container use e.g. `docker-compose logs -f redis_main`.
+1. Confirm that containers in general are running with `docker ps`.

+2. To inspect the log output from the containers, execute `docker-compose logs -f` or for a specific container use e.g. `docker-compose logs -f redis_main`.
+It is also worth checking the logs of the `reverse-proxy-ripcord` containers to see how the network is responding to requests.

-The documentation for Docker can be found at https://docs.docker.com.
+3. Use `ping` to confirm the addresses of Koboform, Kobocat, and Enketo Express are routing correctly.
+If good pings are returned the problem is likely associated with router port forwarding.

+4. Double check that router port forwarding is set correctly.

+5. Double check the firewall on the Docker host is disabled.

+6. Any many other items associated with your given deployment.

 ## Django debugging
 Developers can use [PyDev](http://www.pydev.org/)'s [remote, graphical Python debugger](http://www.pydev.org/manual_adv_remote_debugger.html) to debug Python/Django code.
 To enable for the `kpi` container: